Sensitive Content: suicide, depression, child loss

 we sit here watching still

-as our sweet little neighbor follows his daddy
+as our sweet little neighbour follows his daddy

 and they shovel our sidewalk together.